Józef Władysław Krogulski

 His piano career started early, when he was only 10 years old performing as a child prodigy.
 He mostly appeared throughout Poland, in such cities as Warsaw (e.g. at the National Theatre), Kalisz, Poznań, Wrocław, Kraków, Radom, Legnica, Lublin and Zamość, but also abroad, e.g. in Berlin, Dresden, Moritzburg and Leipzig.
 He gradually and consistently raised the quality of his playing technique (both depth of expression and technical agility) during his concert tours.
 In later years, however, his piano career waned due to his deteriorating health and personal issues.
 As a consequence, he rarely ventured outside the city of Warsaw.
 The reviewers usually praised his impressive technical skills, musical memory, improvisation and score reading speed.
 However, because Krogulski’s performances met with cool reception from Chopin, it may be suspected that his interpretational abilities did not match his brilliant technique.

 He was active as a teacher of piano since the age of 16 until his death.
-Moreover, he was responsible for the training and performance of choral ensembles: he founded a choir of the female graduates of the Charity Institute affiliated with the Saint Casimir Church of New Town Square and, in collaboration with his father, an amateur mixed choir at the Trinitarian Church in Solec.
+Moreover, he was responsible for the training and performance of choral ensembles: he founded a choir of the female graduates of the St. Casimir Institute of Tamka street and, in collaboration with his father, an amateur mixed choir at the Trinitarian Church in Solec.
 He performed extensively with both ensembles and took great care to ensure their high artistic level, e.g. by working with such renowned artists as Wilhelm Troszel, Jan Nepomucen Szczurowski and Ignacy Komorowski.
 The choirs also inspired the composer to write a vast majority of his choral works, which were performed alongside compositions by Józef Elsner, Joseph Haydn, Karol Kurpiński, Étienne Méhul, Luigi Cherubini etc.

 Krogulski composed large- and small-scale works intended for vocal, instrumental or mixed line-ups.
 Most of them were written for voices and instruments: they include such genres as cantata, mass, oratorio, hymn etc. He also composed a large body of works for solo piano, primarily miniatures and dances, including mazurkas, polonaises, sonatas, variations and fantasias.
 His oeuvre is complemented by orchestral, chamber and theatre works, albeit not very numerous.
 In his vocal works, for choir and for voice with piano accompaniment, he set texts by Franciszek Karpiński, Franciszek Ksawery Kurowski, Adam Mickiewicz etc.